 When To Call a Professional

-Call your doctor if you have any concern about your memory or if you or a loved one is having more difficulty recently with any of the following:
+Call your doctor if you or a loved one is having difficulty with any of the following:

 Learning and remembering new information

 Handling complex tasks, such as preparing a meal

 Reasoning, such as knowing how to organize shopping

 Orientation, such as knowing the day of the week or the time of day

 A person with dementia may also exhibit the following types of behaviors: